monicamain1/monicatool/short_descriptions/metrics.md

-This parameter refers to the metrics that the monitoring system is able to measure.
+The "metrics" parameter refers to the metrics that the monitoring system is able to collect.